Merge-of-Thought Distillation: Introduction

 \section{Introduction}

-As large language models (LLMs) with long chain-of-thought (CoT) capabilities continue to emerge \citep{jaech2024openai,yang2025qwen3,guo2025deepseek}, reasoning distillation is becoming the key pathway for converting expensive reasoning ability into deployable efficiency.
+As large language models (LLMs) with long chain-of-thought (CoT) capabilities continue to emerge \citep{jaech2024OpenAI,yang2025Qwen3,guo2025deepseek}, reasoning distillation is becoming the key pathway for converting expensive reasoning ability into deployable efficiency.
 Compared with imitating only final answers, directly supervising the reasoning trajectory enables a smaller student model to learn multi-step solution procedures \citep{luo2025deconstructing,qin2025scaling,guo2025deepseek}.

-Building on this, the research focus is naturally shifting from “stacking quantity” to “improving quality and supporting mechanisms”: on the one hand, \citep{muennighoff2025s1} performs SFT on only 1{,}000 teacher-distilled samples and shows reasoning gains with test-time compute; on the other hand, \citep{ye2025limo} shows that when pretraining already embeds rich mathematical knowledge, a few hundred carefully curated examples can effectively elicit complex reasoning.
-Overall, these advances jointly emphasize that \textbf{efficient distillation of long CoT reasoning} is a scalable route to high-accuracy small models.
+Building on these developments, the research focus is shifting from scaling data volume to improving data quality.
+For example, supervised fine-tuning on only 1{,}000 teacher-distilled samples delivers measurable reasoning gains when paired with test-time compute \citep{muennighoff2025s1}.
+Likewise, when pretraining already imparts rich mathematical knowledge, a few hundred carefully curated examples can effectively elicit complex reasoning \citep{ye2025limo}.
+Taken together, these findings indicate that efficiently distilling long CoT trajectories is an effective strategy for training compact models that achieve competitive reasoning accuracy.

-However, real-world production rarely feature a “single oracle teacher.”
-We often have \textbf{multiple candidate teacher LLMs} and a growing pool of distilled CoT data, giving rise to a basic question: \textbf{given a student model, how should we pick the most suitable teacher?} Empirically, teacher choice matters—the teacher can imprint a recognizable “style signature” on the student \citep{chen2025unveiling}; mismatches between teacher and student can weaken the transfer of long CoT skills \citep{wu2025beyond}.
+However, real-world deployments rarely features a “single oracle teacher.”
+We often have multiple candidate teacher LLMs and a growing pool of distilled CoT data, giving rise to a basic question: \textbf{\textit{Given a student model, how we pick the most suitable teacher?}} Empirically, teacher choice matters—the teacher can imprint a recognizable “style signature” on the student \citep{chen2025unveiling}; mismatches between teacher and student can weaken the transfer of long CoT skills \citep{wu2025beyond}.
 As illustrated in Figure~\ref{fig:figure1}, our observations are consistent: different students have different “best teachers,” and even for the same student the best teacher can vary across datasets.
-Such phenomena challenge the naive assumption that “a bigger/stronger teacher is necessarily better,” prompting us to consider: rather than \emph{\textbf{centering on}} a single teacher and \emph{\textbf{taking cost on}} teacher selection, maybe we should \emph{\textbf{transfer across}} multiple teachers.
+Such phenomena challenge the naive assumption that “a bigger/stronger teacher is necessarily better,” prompting us to consider: \textbf{\textit{Instead of being constrained by a single teacher and the inherent costs of its selection, a more robust and effective paradigm involves aggregating knowledge from multiple teachers.}}